kant/tflow2/README.md

 `-netflow=addr`

-  Address to use to receive netflow packets (default ":2055") via UDP
+  Address to use to receive netflow packets (default ":2055") via UDP.

 `-ipfix=addr`

-  Address to use to receive IPFIX packets (default ":4739") via UDP
+  Address to use to receive IPFIX packets (default ":4739") via UDP.

 `-protonums=path`